TYPICAL PEER SCREENING

 The school district is obligated to find children within the community that demonstrate deficits in areas of development and to identify and service those children that display delays significant enough to qualify them for special education services.
 These services are free of charge for those children that qualify under the Ohio Operating Standards for Serving Children with Disabilities.
 Services are provided based on each child’s individual needs, but may include speech/language therapy, occupational therapy, physical therapy, and/or placement within the preschool program.

-Screenings for children with suspected delays are held monthly throughout the school year.
-Screening dates for the 2016-2017 school year are being scheduled and will be posted when available.
+Screenings for children with suspected delays are held whenever a concern arises so multiple times throughout the school year.
 All screenings are held at T.C.
 Knapp Elementary and conducted by members of the preschool staff.
 Children are screened in the areas of speech/language, motor skills, social skills/behavior, cognitive/ preacademic skills, and adaptive behavior, with specific emphasis on the area(s) of suspected delay.

 If delays are suspected through the screening process, parents will be notified and further evaluation to determine eligibility for special education services will be discussed.
 If you suspect that your child is demonstrating significant delays in one or more area of development, please contact Ashley Reinhart, School Psychologist, at 330-915-5307 or Ashley.Reinhart@perrylocal.org.